UCLALibrary/research-tips/_tutorials/2021-02-05-dna-replication.markdown

 # TITLE
 # Enter the title of the resource in quotes.
 #
-title:  "Calculating Species Diversity"
+title:  "DNA Replication Mechanism"
 #
 # DESCRIPTION
 # Enter a short description of the resource in quotes.
 This description will appear on the list page as a preview, but not on the tutorial/workshop itself.
 #
-description: "Calculating Species Diversity is an interactive tutorial that walks learners through the different kinds of species diversity.
-This tutorial is designed to give learners an adequete background on the different types of species diversity and the factors that affect them!"
+description: "This interactive video will help you learn the different parts of the DNA replication mechanism!"
 #
 # PUBLICATION DATE
 # Enter the date that the resource was published.
 #
-date:   2021-1-27
+date:   2021-02-05
 #
 # LAST UPDATED DATE
 # If you make updates, update the date here!
 Leave this blank if this is being published for the first time.
 #
-last-updated: 2021-1-27
+last-updated: 2021-02-05
 #
 # Featured: yes
 # make it possible to feature this, e.g., on the homepage